rileyworstell/MERN-Blog/README.md

-## A MERN Stack Blog / Developer Profile Website:
+## A MERN Stack Blog / Blog Website:
 https://protected-lake-73765.herokuapp.com/posts

+The FE of this site uses react + redux which can be found in the client folder :)